Michael R. Rizzo

 - "Shining Light on the Subcontracting Perspective," NCMA Subcontracting Management Training Forum, March 27-28, 2014

-- "Understanding Mandatory Flowdowns & Tailoring Subcontract Clauses to Mitigate Risk," Public Contracting Institute, Webinar, March 26, 2014
+- "Understanding Mandatory Flowdowns & Tailoring Subcontract Clauses to Mitigate Risk," Public Contracting Institute, Webinar, March 2014, May and December 2012

 - "Using Drones in the News and Entertainment Industries: Legal and Regulatory Issues," Southwestern Law School, February 7, 2014